alladikarthik02/Youtube-Transcript-Summariser/README.md

 1. Install the YouTube Transcript Summarizer Chrome Extension.

+   - Load the unpacked project: To get started, download the extension project files and follow these steps:
+     - Open your Chrome browser.
+     - Go to `chrome://extensions/`.
+     - Enable Developer mode.
+     - Click on "Load unpacked" and select the project folder.

+2. Run the Flask server by executing `python app.py`.

-2. While watching a YouTube video, click on the extension icon in your Chrome toolbar.
+3. While watching a YouTube video, click on the extension icon in your Chrome toolbar.

-3. The extension will give you three options to provide a real-time summary.
+4. The extension will give you three options to provide a real-time summary.

-4. Explore the summarized content and make any necessary edits.
+5. Explore the summarized content and make any necessary edits.

 ## Benefits